animal-tree/Writing-stuff/Stuff22-What-is-Consciousness?.md

 And that brings us to the brain, a composition of neurons all firing independently yet — quite provably —  creating a single consciousness.

 Is the universe a brain, as limited physically and constrained to its mechanics as ours?
 Are we just neurons in that brain?
 Yes, I think so.

+---

+However, we are also its arms, legs, and eyes.
+And ourselves, as we are, wholly.